 The choice of the outsourcing destination usually depends on many factors, including service quality, talent availability, as well as the business ecosystem.
-In this article, we will focus on the strengths and weaknesses of the two leading IT outsourcing destinations in Eastern Europe – Romania and Ukraine.
+In this article, we will focus on:

 Many developing countries of Eastern Europe are widely known as the home to the world’s best chess players, mathematicians, and engineers, including software developers [2,3].

 For Romania and Ukraine, the industrialization of the second half of the 20th century resulted in the boom of technical education.
 The educational background gives Ukrainian and Romanian developers the high ground on the global software development market.
 As for IT education in Romania, a little over 7,500 new specialists graduate from local universities and colleges, while Ukrainian universities and colleges have 16,000 ICT and 23,000 engineering grads every year.

 There are also nearly 14,500 Cloud engineers in Romania.
 Ukraine has a slightly larger pool of Cloud specialists - 21,800.
 The similar difference is in the number of DevOps experts - 5,600 and 9,600 respectively.